 A lid is also useful for preventing spills if you happen to knock your sourdough starter or discard over.

-When feeding your starter you want a tight fitting lid that can be loosened.
-As sourdough starter expands it produces gas which if it has nowhere to escape will cause pressure to build up in the container and potentially cause the container to crack or burst.
+When feeding sourdough starter you want a tight fitting lid that can be loosened.
+As sourdough starter expands the yeast produces gas which if it has nowhere to escape will cause pressure to build up in the container and potentially cause the container to crack or burst.

 I don't like jars with hinged lids as I find they get in the way when trying to pour the sourdough starter out.